deminy/behat-rest-testing/README.md

 ### 1. Set up and run REST API server.

-You can have a virtualhost set up under Apache, with DOCUMENT ROOT set to "www/" of this repo.
+You can have a virtual host set up under Apache, with DOCUMENT ROOT set to "www/" of this repo.
 Alternatively, you may consider to use the [PHP 5.4 built-in web server](http://php.net/manual/en/features.commandline.webserver.php):

 #### 1.1.
 Install PHP 5.4.